 - Physician Assistant–Certified (PA-C), highly encouraged

 - Immediate Supervisor

-There may be any of the following combination of three letters of reference: MD, PA, and Supervisor; MD, DO, and Supervisor; PA, DO, and Supervisor; two (2) MDs and a Supervisor; two (2) PA-Cs and a Supervisor.
+There may be any of the following combination of three letters of reference: MD/DO, PA and Supervisor; two MD/DO’s, and a Supervisor; or two PA’s and a Supervisor.

 Not accepted: Letters from academic professors, personal primary care provider, or relative.